vinayavasu/SAILORS/examples/refund-assistant-example.md

 **Finding:** The threshold existed in the documentation.
 It did not exist in the code.
 The model could be talked into recommending a refund above it, and the system would just execute it.

 **Fix:** Enforce the threshold at the system level.
 Anything above it routes to a queue for human approval, regardless of how confident the model sounds.

+**Also check:** Is there a second gate for scope, not just the action?
+If this same assistant later gets handed a new capability — address changes, store credit, not just refunds — that's new scope, and it needs its own approval gate.
+It doesn't inherit approval from the original refund threshold just because it's the same assistant.

 ---